jedisct1/swift-sodium/README.md

 }
 ```

 This API encrypts a message.
-The decryption process check that they haven't been tampered with before decrypting them.
+The decryption process will check that the messages haven't been tampered with before decrypting them.

-Messages encrypted that way are independent: if multiple messages are sent that way, the recipient cannot detect if some messages have been duplicated, deleted or reordered without including additional data to each message.
+Messages encrypted this way are independent: if multiple messages are sent this way, the recipient cannot detect if some messages have been duplicated, deleted or reordered without the sender including additional data with each message.

 Optionally, `SecretBox` provides the ability to utilize a user-defined nonce via `seal(message: secretKey: nonce:)`.

 ## Public-key Cryptography

-With public-key cryptography, each peer has two keys: a secret key, that has to remain secret, and a public key that anyone can use to send an encrypted message to that peer.
+With public-key cryptography, each peer has two keys: a secret (private) key, that has to remain secret, and a public key that anyone can use to send an encrypted message to that peer.
 That public key can be only be used to encrypt a message.
 The related secret is required to decrypt it.

+Public-key cryptography uses the Montgomery curve, `curve25519`, or it's twisted Edwards variant `Ed25519`.

 ### Authenticated Encryption